qemu/qemu/docs/system/arm/emulation.rst

 - FEAT_XNX (Translation table stage 2 Unprivileged Execute-never)

-For information on the specifics of these extensions, please refer to the `Armv8-A Arm Architecture Reference Manual
+For information on the specifics of these extensions, please refer to the `Arm Architecture Reference Manual for A-profile architecture
 <https://developer.arm.com/documentation/ddi0487/latest>`_.

 When a specific named CPU is being emulated, only those features which